ryankellyongh/BERDO-Analysis/README.md

 Identifying Reporting Gaps, Energy Performance Risks, and Emissions Reduction Opportunities in Boston Buildings

 ## Introduction

 Boston’s Building Emissions Reduction and Disclosure Ordinance (BERDO) requires large buildings to report energy use, emissions, and reduce operational carbon over time.
 This project analyzes Boston’s 2025 reported energy and water metrics dataset to evaluate compliance patterns, building performance, and opportunities for targeted intervention.
 The goal is not only to identify high-energy buildings, but to understand which buildings require reporting support versus deeper decarbonization planning.

 ## Interactive Tool

 This project also includes a Streamlit-based BERDO Building Priority Screening Tool.
 The calculator allows a user to enter a Boston building address and receive a screening-based priority level for reporting support, outreach, or retrofit planning.

 The tool uses indicators such as compliance status, missing property type, missing Site EUI, building size, and energy performance flags to classify buildings as low, moderate, or high priority.
+The tool also displays greenhouse gas emissions intensity to provide BERDO-relevant emissions context.

 ## Key Takeaway